plone/documentation/manage/deploying/performance/tips.rst

 Sessions and performance
 ========================

-Write transactions much worse performance-wise than read transactions.
+Write transactions have much worse performance than read transactions.

 By default, every login is a write transaction.
 Also, Plone needs to update the logged-in user's session timestamp once in a while to keep the session active.

-With a high amount of users, you may start seeing many ``ConflictErrors`` (read conflicts) with ZODB.
+With a high amount of users, you may start to see many ``ConflictErrors`` (read conflicts) with ZODB.

 There are some tricks you can use here: